Ed Begley Jr.: Environmental

-Since 1970, Begley has been an environmentalist, beginning with his first electric vehicle (a Taylor-Dunn, golf cart–like vehicle), recycling, and becoming a vegan.
+Begley has been an environmentalist since 1970, beginning with his first electric vehicle (a Taylor-Dunn golf cart-like vehicle), recycling, and becoming a vegan.
+He is noted for riding bicycles, using public transportation, and driving a 2003 electric Toyota RAV4 EV.
+In 2023 and 2024, he made headlines by taking public transit to the Academy Awards.

-Begley's former home is 1585 sqft in size, using solar power, wind power via a PacWind vertical-axis wind turbine, an air conditioning unit made by Greenway Design Group, LLC., and an electricity-generating bicycle used to toast bread.
-In 2008 he stated that he was paying around $300 a year in electric bills.

-Noting that the suburban lawn is environmentally unsustainable, especially in Southern California, owing to water shortage, Begley has converted his own to a drought-tolerant garden composed of native California plants.
-He is noted for riding bicycles and using public transportation, and owns a 2003 Toyota RAV4 EV electric-powered vehicle.
-In 2023 and 2024, he took public transit to the Academy Awards.
+Begley's former home in Southern California is 1585 sqft in size and uses solar power, wind power (via a PacWind vertical-axis wind turbine), an air conditioning unit made by Greenway Design Group, and an electricity-generating bicycle used to power his toaster.
+In 2008, he stated that his electricity bills amounted to around $300 per year.
+Noting that a typical suburban lawn is environmentally unsustainable, especially in Southern California due to water shortages, Begley converted his own garden into a drought-tolerant garden composed of native California plants.

 Begley's hybrid electric bicycle was often featured on his television show Living With Ed.
-Begley also spoofed his own environmentalist beliefs on "Homer to the Max", an episode of The Simpsons by showing himself using a nonpolluting go-kart that is powered by his "own sense of self-satisfaction" and on an episode of Dharma and Greg.
-Later, he appeared in "Gone Maggie Gone", another episode of The Simpsons, in Season 20.
-In the episode, during a solar eclipse, he drives a solar-powered car that stops running on train tracks as a train approaches, but the train also stops because it is an Ed Begley Jr. Solar Powered Train.
-According to another of Groening's animated comedy series, Futurama, Begley's electric motor is "the most evil propulsion system ever conceived" as stated in "The Honking".
+He parodied his environmentalism on The Simpsons episode "Homer to the Max" in 1999; he voiced himself as he showcased his "nonpolluting go-kart" powered by his "own sense of self-satisfaction".
+He also poked fun at himself on an episode of Dharma and Greg.
+In 2000, the Futurama episode "The Honking" featured a joke in which Begley's electric motor is referred to as "the most evil propulsion system ever conceived".
+He again voiced himself in The Simpsons episode "Gone Maggie Gone" in 2009; during the episode, a solar eclipse causes his solar-powered car to break down on train tracks as a train approaches, but the train also stops because it is an Ed Begley Jr. Solar Powered Train.

 Begley and friend Bill Nye are in a friendly competition to see who can have the lowest carbon footprint.

-In 2009, Begley appeared in the Earth Day edition of The Price Is Right.
+In 2009, Begley appeared on an Earth Day edition of The Price Is Right.
 He announced the final showcase, which included an electric bicycle, a solar-powered golf cart and a Toyota Prius.

-Begley was featured during The Jay Leno Shows Green Car Challenge.
+Begley was featured on the Green Car Challenge of The Jay Leno Show.
 Various celebrities drove an electric Ford Focus automobile and tried to set records on an outdoor track.
-During the second lap, cutouts of Begley and Al Gore would pop out, and if the celebrity had hit either of them, one second was added to his or her time.
+During the second lap, cutouts of Begley and Al Gore would pop out; if the celebrity hit either of them, one second was added to their time.

-Begley is the author of Living Like Ed: A Guide to the Eco-Friendly Life (2008) and Ed Begley Jr.'s Guide to Sustainable Living: Learning to Conserve Resources and Manage an Eco-Conscious Life (2009) both published by Random House.
-He also wrote A Vegan Survival Guide for the Holidays (2014) with Jerry James Stone.
+Begley wrote the books Living Like Ed: A Guide to the Eco-Friendly Life (2008) and Ed Begley Jr.'s Guide to Sustainable Living: Learning to Conserve Resources and Manage an Eco-Conscious Life (2009), both published by Random House.
+He also co-wrote A Vegan Survival Guide for the Holidays (2014) with Jerry James Stone.